Smerly/auth-api-starterpack/README.md

 # genshin-artifacts-api
- An API for viewing genshin artifacts
+ Tool for Genshin Impact players to view different artifacts